dilshankarunarathne/spring-boot-notes/README.md

 * But they are very easy to override.
 Usually through very simple properties of the environment.

-* One of the key aspects of auto-configuration is the ability to configure when a class, property or a component is present.
+* One of the key aspects of auto-configuration is the ability to configure when a class, property or a component is present, and to bypass that configuration